JANE WEINER (FOUNDER & EDUCATION DIRECTOR)

 "You matter.
 We all matter.
 The magical power of the arts reinforces these words inside of us.”

-Jane established Hope Stone, Inc. in 1997 with a dream to unlock the innate creativity of children and adults through the arts.
-After graduating from Bowling Green State University with a degree in deaf/elementary education and a minor in dance, Jane worked with the Doug Elkins Dance Company in New York City for a decade-plus of dancing and touring before her move to Houston in 1996.
-A year later, Jane founded Hope Stone, which consisted of two main projects – the modern dance company Hope Stone Dance and the creative arts outreach program The Hope Project.
-In 2023, Hope Stone Dance performed its final show, and the organization moved to its next phase of being solely an arts education organization.
+Jane founded Hope Stone, Inc. in 1997 with a vision to unlock the innate creativity of children and adults through the arts.
+With a degree in deaf/elementary education and a minor in dance from Bowling Green State University, Jane spent over a decade in New York City dancing and touring with the Doug Elkins Dance Company before relocating to Houston in 1996.
+A year later, she founded Hope Stone, which initially included two main projects: the modern dance company Hope Stone Dance and the creative arts education outreach program, The Hope Project.

-In her free time, Jane enjoys gardening, meditating, fostering dogs, taking care of her dog Beatrix Grace and two cats Houston and Riley, and spending time with her awesome husband Eric.
+In her free time, Jane enjoys gardening, meditating, fostering dogs, and spending time with her husband, Eric, and their pets Beatrix Grace, Houston, and Riley.

 AMY PEARL (EXECUTIVE DIRECTOR)